Econo Lodge Inn & Suites Beach Front Central

 Built around the 1960s, the Doug Shaw Memorial Stadium is a versatile venue with a seating capacity for 3500 spectators.
 Home to the Seahawks, this massive stadium is frequented by football fans who come along to catch their favorite players live in action.
 Named after Doug Shaw, this stadium is well-equipped to cater to all the events that take place here.
 This stadium is not only witness to sporting events alone but it also plays host to a variety of events and activities including the popular Myrtle Beach Fourth of July Concert.

-This is a fun where live performers recreate the acts of stars, both living and deceased.
-There are no tricks, no lip-synching, and no pantomime.
-Performers sing every note of the superstar's hits and recreate all their moves and facial expressions.
-Superstars impersonated include Michael Jackson, Frank Sinatra, Diana Ross, Cher, Buddy Holly, Dolly Parton, Madonna, the Blues Brothers, and many others.
-After you see this show, you'll know Elvis really lives in Myrtle Beach.
+This is a fun spot where live impersonators revive both living and dead artists.
+There is no auto-tune, no lip-synching, and no pantomime fakes, these performers hit every note of their respective superstar's hits and even impeccably emulate their moves and facial expressions.
+Some celebrities include Michael Jackson, Frank Sinatra, Diana Ross, Cher, Buddy Holly, Dolly Parton, Madonna, The Blues Brothers and many others.
+After you see this show, you'll leave incredulous (albeit temporarily) with the idea that you really saw Elvis perform in Myrtle Beach.

-Travel back in time to the eleventh century where brave knights fought to the death.
-Fortunately, you won't see anybody die at this show, but you will see some incredible, authentic javelins and jousting.
-After 375 hours of training, the "knaves" become "knights."
-In authentic costumes and using authentic weapons, they throw javelins from a galloping horse and joust while riding 35 miles per hour.
-You will also see incredible horsemanship on Andalusian horses.
-A four-course dinner of barbecue beef and chicken is served before the show begins.
+Travel back in time to the 11th Century, where brave knights fought to the death upon valiant steeds.
+Fortunately, you won't see anybody truly hurt at this show, but you will see some incredible performers using authentic lances and roundels as weapons.
+After 375 hours of training, the "knaves" become "knights" and all wear authentic costumes.
+They throw javelins from galloping horses and joust while riding at speeds that sometimes reaches 35-mph.
+The beautiful Andalusian horses are a sight unto themselves and a four-course dinner of barbecue beef and chicken is always served before the show begins.